salsicha/CyberPhysics/applications/rpiflightcontroller/README.md

 - and uses OOP to move data around
 - I can just subscribe directly to the topics from the keyboard publisher
 - as2_core/include/as2_core/names/
-- takeoff service: "platform_takeoff", takeoff action: "TakeoffBehavior" rangefider drive
+- takeoff service: "platform_takeoff", takeoff action: "TakeoffBehavior" ...
+- I can just reproduce the services in my flight controller Use the as2 PID and motion control nodes? rangefider drive
 add translation to PID control in flight controller
 add keyboard command subscriber to ros_flight_controller.py